-Yes, it is safe to eat local finfish as long as the fish are filleted before eaten.
+Yes, it is safe to eat local finfish as long as the fish is filleted before eaten.
 Although toxins may accumulate in the guts of fish, these areas are disposed of when the fish are filleted.
-However, it is never a good idea to eat dead or distressed animals, especially in a red tide area, because the reason for the animal’s strange behavior or death cannot be absolutely known.
+However, it is never a good idea to eat dead or distressed animals, especially in a red tide area.
+The reason for the animal’s strange behavior or death cannot be absolutely known.

 Does cooking or freezing destroy the Florida red tide toxin?

 No, cooking or freezing does not destroy the red tide toxin.
-Furthermore, the toxin cannot be seen or tasted.
+Furthermore, you can not see or taste the toxin.

 How can the Florida red tide affect my pets?

 Just like people, pets may be affected by the Florida red tide.
 If you live close to the beach, consider bringing outdoor pets inside during a bloom to prevent respiratory irritation.
-If you are at the beach with your pets, do not allow them to play with dead fish or foam that may accumulate on the beach during or after a red tide.
+At the beach with your pets?
+Do not allow them to play with dead fish or foam that may accumulate on the beach during or after a red tide.
 If your pet eats dead fish, it may get sick.
 If your pet swims in the red tide, wash it as soon as possible.
 Most dogs lick themselves after swimming and will consume any toxins on their fur.

 WHAT YOU CAN DO